 I get asked all the time, should I buy a house first then pay off my student loans or vice-versa.

 There are two ways people look at this.
 One way is the wrong the other is correct.

 The first way (which is wrong) is when people say to buy the house first because its an investment.
 This is the wrong way to look at it because real estate is actually a really bad investment.
 Average appreciation is about 3%….then you have to factor in costs such as mortgage interest, upkeep, property taxes, insurance, and the list goes on.

 The second way (which is the correct way to look at it) you have to look at different financial aspects such as what am I paying in rent vs what can I buy a house for?
 Then you have to factor in the costs of owning a house.
 What is the actual return that I’m getting vs the risk I’m taking.
 For risk, you also now have to include the mortgage debt as risk to your personal financial profile as well.

 This is an extremely complex calculation.
 However, we have good news for you.
-Around July, 2021 we will be launching a new technology at FitBUX were you can compare this exact scenario based on your personal situation…so stay tuned for that announcement and check back often.
+Our new technology at FitBUX allows you to compare this exact scenario based on your personal situation…

 Advanced Topic 3: What About Starting A Business Instead Of Paying Off Student Loans?

 This question is a much bigger beast to answer.
 My recommendation is to no longer think of your debt as student loans.
 Instead, you must think of it like a business loan.